Heatmap Layout

 ggrastr::rasterise(geom_tile(aes(fill = value)), dev = "ragg")

-You can rasterize all plots in the layout directly with ggrastr::rasterise().
-This method works for both ggheatmap() and ggstack() objects.
+You can also rasterize all plots in the layout directly with ggrastr::rasterise().
+This method works for both ggheatmap()/quad_layout() and ggstack()/stack_layout() objects.
+Indeed, the core code of raster_magick() was adopted from ggrastr::rasterise().

 ggrastr::rasterise(ggheatmap(small_mat), dev = "ragg")